 The production quality and experience

 An FMV game is either great or not based upon the quality of the video and the acting – both of which are simply superb within The Complex.
 The cast of actors were all amazing and the entire experience was just like watching a feature-length BBC TV show with really good cinematography, an interesting narrative, perfect casting, and believable performances.
-In terms of the actors, the main cast are Michelle Mylett (Letterkenny, Bad Blood), Kate Dickie (Game of Thrones, The Witch) and Al Weaver (Grantchester), as well as Kim Adis (Get Even, The Turning), Rachel Petladwala (M.I.
+In terms of the actors, the main cast is Michelle Mylett (Letterkenny, Bad Blood), Kate Dickie (Game of Thrones, The Witch) and Al Weaver (Grantchester), as well as Kim Adis (Get Even, The Turning), Rachel Petladwala (M.I.
 High), and Leah Viathan (Twitch Streamer and ex-Xbox UK presenter).

 What I would love the developers to do, although I can’t see it happening as I don’t know of any FMV game which does this, is offer us a chance to ‘replay’ the endings we’ve achieved.
 By this I mean list the nine endings and let us pick the ending we want and watch as the entire game plays out on its own until it reaches the ending of our choice.
 Why would I like this?
 I thought the production quality and experience was so good, I wouldn’t mind just popping it on and actually watching it as if its a movie, without making the choices myself.
 Maybe even have a ‘random’ mode where the movie will play out and it’ll make random choices, creating a new experience each time?